FarhadG/mesh-code-editor/README.md

 The preview box can be adjusted and dragged around.
 Be sure to select and drag around the edges (handlers), since the contents within the frame are exempt of this behaviour.

-You can also switch between a dark or light theme--whichever suits your meshing.
+You can also switch between a dark or light theme.

 For basic editor modifications, checkout `js/app.js` and `css/style.css`.